andreasmhallberg/readingnotes/Rouchdy, 2002. Language conflict and identity.md

 - Study of Arabic speakers in Detroit "the largest concentration of Arabs outside of the Arab wordl."
 133

-- Spreaders in two extremes: 135
+- Speakers in two extremes: 135
     - who speak speak only Arabic
         - piginized form of English used in business transactions
         - living in predominantly Arab areas